vrockai/pipeline-test/docs/content.md

 ---

-## Value of Probiotics in Canine and Feline Gastroenterology
+## Value of Probiotics in Canine and Feline Gastroenterology.
+ 16.11.2020, _SS Schmitz_

+Probiotics/or synbiotics products for small animals do not fulfill the criteria required to qualify as a probiotic.
+Studies explaining modes of action are lacking.
+Outcome measures are inconsistent, with some trials assessing only nonspecific routine diagnostic parameters or fecal scores.
+Preliminary evidence shows that specific preparations are beneficial in parvovirus infections and acute hemorrhagic diarrhea syndrome in dogs and in Tritrichomonas fetus infection in cats.
+In dogs, inflammatory bowel disease specific probiotics can decrease clinical severity.
+More studies focusing on functional outcomes in dogs and cats with well-defined diseases to allow evidence-based clinical use of probiotics and synbiotics are needed.

 [Source](https://www.sciencedirect.com/science/article/abs/pii/S019556162030111X)

+10.1016/j.cvsm.2020.09.011

 ---

-## Massive gene presence-absence variation shapes an open pan-genome in the Mediterranean mussel
+## Massive gene presence-absence variation shapes an open pan-genome in the Mediterranean mussel.
+ 17.11.2020, _M Gerdol, R Moreira, F Cruz, J Gómez-Garrido, A Vlasova, U Rosani, P Venier, MA Naranjo-Ortiz, M Murgarella, S Greco, P Balseiro, A Corvelo, L Frias, M Gut, T Gabaldón, A Pallavicini, C Canchaya, B Novoa, TS Alioto, D Posada, A Figueras_

+The Mediterranean mussel Mytilus galloprovincialis is an ecologically and economically relevant edible marine bivalve, highly invasive and resilient to biotic and abiotic stressors causing recurrent massive mortalities in other bivalves.
+Although these traits have been recently linked with the maintenance of a high genetic variation within natural populations, the factors underlying the evolutionary success of this species remain unclear.

 [Source](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02180-3)

+10.1186/s13059-020-02180-3

 ---